On day 138 of my 366-day self-care challenge, I explored using a foam roller* to release tightened up muscles.

-A couple of years ago I had to undergo physical therapy for a partial tear in my shoulder.
-I’m still not quite sure if it was the result of sitting behind my computer for too many hours, working in the yard, or trying to prove that I could still do a cartwheel at the tender age of 37, I still don’t know.
+A couple of years ago, I underwent physical therapy for a partial tear in my shoulder.
+I’m still not quite sure what caused the injury.
+Whether it was related to sitting behind my computer for so many hours, working in the yard, or trying to prove that I could still do a cartwheel at the tender age of 37, I still don’t know.

-Prior to that injury, I had never used a foam roller.
-But after being encouraged by my orthopedic doctor, I learned that several stretches could help improve my range of motion (the degree to which joints can move), and I still incorporate a few of those stretches today as part of my self-care strategy.
+Prior to the injury, I had never used a foam roller.
+But after being encouraged by my orthopedic doctor, I learned that several stretches could help improve my range of motion (the degree to which joints move), and I was surprised by how much it helped.

-But a word of caution: don’t just whip out your foam roller and waller around on on the floor with it.
+But a word of caution: don’t just whip out your foam roller and waller around on the floor with it.
 Learn some proper techniques first.
-Likewise, it’s also important to fully understand the source of your pain; and that may require a medical evaluation.
-In some cases, foam rolling could actually do more damage to injured areas.
+Likewise, it’s also important to fully understand the source of your pain, which may require a medical evaluation.
+In some cases, foam rolling could do more damage to injured areas.

-Despite the popularity of foam rolling, there isn’t a lot of research to support the effectiveness of the practice.
-A study in 2015, which included just 8 college-aged, male subjects who were classified as moderately to very physically active, concluded that foam rolling was effective in reducing delayed-onset muscle soreness (DOMS) — the pain you feel a day or so after an intense workout.
+Despite the popularity of foam rolling, there’s not a lot of research to support the effectiveness of the practice.
+A study that was published in 2015, which included just 8 college-aged, male subjects who were classified as moderately to very physically active, concluded that foam rolling was effective in reducing delayed-onset muscle soreness (DOMS) — the pain you feel a day or so after an intense workout.
 Also in 2015, a systematic review of the research (14 articles that included a total of 260 subjects) found that foam rolling may improve short-term range of motion.

-While there are still some differences of opinion within the fitness and medical communities, foam rolling does appear to provide health benefits for some people in certain situations.
-As you begin to explore foam rolling, be sure to learn the proper techniques and listen to your body.
+Even so, foam rolling does appear to provide health benefits for some.
+But before you begin using it, be sure to learn the proper techniques and listen to your body, making adjustments as needed.